Apprx. 18 mins read.

 ‘Oh no, they’re too frail, and it’s impossible anyway now the fields are dry.
 They want to make a bargain.’

-‘They’re going to be ready aren’t they?’ said Liv sliding her fingers across Ward’s cheek.
+‘They’re going to be ready, aren’t they?’ said Liv sliding her fingers across Ward’s cheek.

 ‘But we’re going to get her back?’

-‘Then why don’t I believe you?’
+‘Then, why don’t I believe you?’

 ‘How come no one’s noticed?’

 ‘You’ve been waiting,’ said Ward to the figure climbing into view.

 ‘Give me my daughter.’

-‘What else are we supposed to do?’
+‘Probably, but what else are we going to do?’